How to Tell the Difference Between Squirrels and Rats

 Both rats and squirrels will enter homes, but squirrels are more likely to build their nests outdoors in trees or in the ground.
 Occasionally, squirrels will build nests in an attic or within gaps of the roof if the area is suitable.
 Rats also nest outdoors, but they prefer to raise young in wall voids or basements, especially areas close to food sources or warmth.

-The nest of a squirrel is typically much larger, composed of clumped-together collections of leaves, twigs, bark, moss.
+The nest of a squirrel is typically much larger, composed of clumped-together collections of leaves, twigs, bark, and moss.
 Rats will use anything available for nest material, including cloth, insulation, cardboard, and plant material.
 Rat nests are well-hidden, often in walls, crawlspaces, or in insulation.

 Diet of Squirrels vs Rats